TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

 \section{Methodology}

-\textbf{Problem Formulation.} From a learning perspective, on-device DNN training at the extreme edge imposes unique characteristics that the model needs to address during deployment, primarily: (1)~unseen target tasks with different data distributions (cross-domain), and (2)~scarce labelled user data.
-To formally capture this setting, in this work, we cast it as a cross-domain few-shot learning (CDFSL) problem.
-In particular, we formulate it as \textit{K-way-N-shot} learning~\cite{triantafillou_meta-dataset_2020} which allows us to accommodate more general scenarios instead of optimising towards one specific CDFSL setup (\textit{e.g.}~5-way 5-shots).
+\textbf{Problem Formulation.} From a learning perspective, on-device DNN training at the data-scarce edge imposes unique characteristics that the model needs to address during deployment, primarily: (1)~unseen target tasks with different data distributions (cross-domain), (2)~scarce labelled user data (Sec.~\ref{subsec:fsl_pretraining}), and \ydk{(3)~minimisation of compute and memory resource consumption (Sec.~\ref{subsec:ada_sparse_update}).} To formally capture this setting, in this work, we cast it as a cross-domain few-shot learning (CDFSL) problem.
+In particular, we formulate it as \textit{K-way-N-shot} learning~\citep{triantafillou_meta-dataset_2020} which allows us to accommodate more general scenarios instead of optimising towards one specific CDFSL setup (\textit{e.g.}~5-way 5-shots).
 This formulation requires us to learn a DNN for $K$ classes given $N$ samples per class.
-To further push towards realistic scenarios, we learn \textit{one} global DNN representation from various $K$ and $N$, which can be used to learn novel tasks (see \S\ref{subsec:experimental_setup} and \S\ref{app:detailed exp setup:dataset} for details).
+To further push towards realistic scenarios, we learn \textit{one} global DNN representation from various $K$ and $N$, which can be used to learn novel tasks (see Sec.~\ref{subsec:experimental_setup} and Appendix~\ref{app:detailed exp setup:dataset} for details).

 \textbf{Our Pipeline.} Figure~\ref{fig:overview} shows the processing flow of \sysname\, comprising two stages.
-The first stage is \textit{offline learning}.
+The first stage is \textit{offline learning} (Sec.~\ref{subsec:fsl_pretraining}).
 By means of pre-training and meta-training, \sysname\ aims to find an informed weight initialisation, such that subsequently the model can be rapidly adapted to the user data with only a few samples (5-30), drastically reducing the burden of manual labelling and the overall training time compared to state of the art methods.
-The second stage is \textit{online learning}.
+The second stage is \textit{online learning} (Sec.~\ref{subsec:ada_sparse_update}).
 This stage takes place on the target edge device, where \sysname\ utilises its task-adaptive sparse-update method to selectively fine-tune the model using the limited user-specific, cross-domain target data, while minimising the memory and compute overhead.